 Over time, frequent constipation can lead to hormone imbalance since the hormone that’s getting recycled into the body is now more toxic than its original form.

-Some of the health issues you may notice from an accumulation of estrogen are acne, headaches, PMS, heavy periods, mood swings, breast tenderness, weight gain, memory issues, infertility and even hot flashes.
+Some of the health issues you may notice from an accumulation of estrogen are acne, headaches, PMS, heavy periods, mood swings, breast tenderness, weight gain, memory issues, infertility, and even hot flashes.
 When infrequent waste elimination produces hormone imbalance, your body may try to push some of it out through your skin (the skin is considered your largest organ and is an elimination route for toxins) in the form of acne, rashes, etc. At that point, additional health risks can begin to get serious.
-There’s potentially an increased risk for estrogen-dependent cancers since the normal excretion process isn’t working as it should.
+There’s a potentially increased risk for estrogen-dependent cancers since the normal excretion process isn’t working as it should.

 How to promote healthy bowel movements and women’s hormone balance

 Keeping your hormones in balance as well as avoiding the health issues mentioned above can be as easy as making a few dietary and lifestyle changes that promote healthy and regular bowel movements.
 The term “regular” means experiencing at least one to three bowel movements every day.
 A healthy bowel movement will not contain mucus, blood, or undigested food.
-Should you experience any of these, it’s time to schedule a visit with a knowledgeable practitioner.
+Should you experience any of these, it’s time to schedule a visit with a knowledgeable healthcare practitioner.

 Below are some suggestions that help to promote healthy bowel movements and happy hormones.

-Eat in a parasympathetic state.
+Always eat while in a parasympathetic state.

-When your body is stressed out, anxious, sad or angry, these emotions trigger your sympathetic nervous system, initiating the fight or flight response.
-When your body is in this state it goes into survival mode and digestion slows way down.
-However, when we are relaxed, happy and at ease, the parasympathetic nervous system is active; this is the rest and digest state.
-Being in the rest and digest state allows the enteric nervous system to function optimally and provides better digestion, absorption and elimination.
+When your body is stressed out, anxious, sad, or angry, these emotions trigger your sympathetic nervous system, initiating the fight or flight response.
+When your body is in this state, it goes into survival mode, and digestion slows way down.
+However, when we are relaxed, happy, and at ease, the parasympathetic nervous system is active; this is the rest and digest state.
+Being in the rest and digest state allows the enteric nervous system to function optimally and provides better digestion, absorption, and elimination.

-Don’t “put off” the urge
+Don’t “put off” the urge.